MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

 .. note::

-   If you are using an IDE other than Android Studio, please have a look at :ref:`sdk_6_create_project` section.
+   If you are using an IDE other than IntelliJ IDEA, please have a look at :ref:`sdk_6_create_project` section.

-Create a new Sandboxed Application project as follows in Android Studio:
+Create a new Sandboxed Application project as follows in IntelliJ IDEA:

 - Click on :guilabel:`File` > :guilabel:`New` > :guilabel:`Project...`.
 - Select :guilabel:`Generic` > :guilabel:`New MicroEJ project`: